Waiting for Help…

 In a perfect world, if our children needed help, we would know where to go, have an immediate opening in the right program, and everything would work out great.
 Unfortunately, it’s not that simple for a lot of parents with children newly diagnosed with autism.

-First, for a shot of encouragement, read this: My Story (A Diary of a Mom).
+First, for a shot of encouragement, read this: Welcome to the Club (A Diary of a Mom).

 Perhaps you have decided a developmental approach such as Autism Outreach (Floortime) or RDI is your program of choice and now you are on a wait list.
 Maybe you have decided ABA is your best option, but you’d like to know a bit more about a developmental or play-based approach to see if you can try out some strategies.
 Or maybe your child has just received a diagnosis and you’re starting to look for information, not sure what the best approach for your child and family might be.